JuliaPhylo/PhyloNetworks.jl/README.md

 need to compare to version in ane/public/quartetNetwork

+2. run compare_jl.sh to check if two versions are equal, or check date file

 1. git pull (origin master (or other branch))

-2. run compare_jl.sh to check if two versions are equal
+better to do: git fetch
+              git status (to check if remote is ahead of local) git merge FETCH_HEAD

-3. if not, adapt changes, keep different branches
+3. adapt changes from public, consider different branches

-4. after having one file in git_work, make changes
+4. make new changes if needed

 5. git add .